onedata/ctool/README.md

 About
 =====

-CTool is library application that contains helper modules for onedata project.
+CTool is library application that contains helper modules for OneData project.

 Goals
 -----